PlacidFox/opening-practice/README.md

 - moves pieces & delete captured pieces
 - switch side
 - show all moves at the side (only if start at 1 and white)
+- work against JSON DB first game in the DB

 Next-Steps :
-- TEST : play vs JSON database
+- play vs RANDOM JSON database
 - put board with fen (start black and not at move 1 ?)
+- when Death Match - stop the game
+- //fail_safe  & deach_match to put in a ENUM ?

 To do :
 - input chess rules and moves with class